Signed, Sealed and Delivered ... Thanks to You!

-Done: Remember that six acres of land that abuts the DeNormandie Woods? (click here to seemap) The land that we asked you to help us purchase so that we could greatly enhance the Cataumet Greenway and expand our walking trails.
-We are happy to report that, thanks to your support and generosity, the purchase was completed before the mid April deadline and the land now belongs to the Bourne Conservation Trust.
+Thanks to your support and generosity, six acres of land that abuts the DeNormandie Woods has been purchased and fully paid for (click here to see a map).
+This land greatly enhances the Cataumet Greenway and expands the BCT's walking trails and habitat for local wildlife.
+The purchase and sale agreement was signed at the end of December 2013.
+Thanks to a matching gift and the generosity of 170 donors, the BCT was able to raise, by mid-April 2014, the funds necessary to cover the full cost without borrowing any funds.
+The purchase is now complete and the land is protected today and for generations to come.
 This is really good news for the BCT and for all of you who enjoy our trails and the more than 200 acres of open space in our town that has been purchased by or donated to the BCT.

 The Bourne Conservation Trust is a private nonprofit land trust with a primary objective of acquiring land and leaving it in its natural state to: protect habitats, provide groundwater recharge, preserve rural ambience, and make it available for recreational and educational purposes.
 The BCT owns and maintains over 200 acres of open space.
 Miles of walking trails thread their way through these protected woods and waterfront areas.